“a full-blown phenomenon: powerhouse singer, hardboogieing pianist, polished songwriter…” – Star Tribune

-Born in Kansas City, Hunt’s love for her craft was fine tuned listening to early blues, R&B, roots rock, jazz and Gospel influences – artists like Ruth Brown, Mahalia Jackson, Billie Holiday, Ann Peebles, Ray Charles, Dinah Washington, Aretha Franklin, Charles Brown, Wanda Jackson and a cross section of the New Orleans/St. Louis/KC piano traditions of Professor Longhair, Toots Washington, Johnnie Johnson and Kansas City masters Jay McShann and Mary Lou Williams among others.
+Born in Kansas City, Hunt’s love for her craft was ignited listening to early blues, R&B, roots rock, jazz and Gospel influences: artists like Ruth Brown, Mahalia Jackson, Billie Holiday, Ann Peebles, Ray Charles, Dinah Washington, Aretha Franklin, Charles Brown, Wanda Jackson.
+Also key were the New Orleans/St. Louis/KC piano traditions of Professor Longhair, Toots Washington, Johnnie Johnson, Jay McShann and Mary Lou Williams, among others.
 Before that came the sound of her mother singing jazz and blues – her first musical memories – and the influence of her New Orleans Gospel singer grandmother.
-Reminders of these very traditional influences are evident in Kelley’s live performances and recordings but the lyrics, soul and passion are all her own.
-Her career path so far has been a story of fierce independence, incredible will, unassailable cred as a blistering live performer and hard-won accomplishment.

 Kelley Hunt is celebrating the release of Winter Soulstice, her first holiday record.
 Hunt’s unique, soulful arrangements of holiday standards she grew up singing, plus three original songs on themes of peace and unity, set this album apart from the usual holiday fare.

 Hunt imprints each song with sounds and traits that are hers alone, and that separate the album from other, typical paint-by-number holiday albums.
 In her hands, Winter Soulstice transcends the typical holiday model and asserts itself as a spiritually uplifting album for all seasons.